casimp/lightct/README.md

 https://www.continuum.io/downloads

-lightct works with both Python 2 and 3 and has been tested under the following conditions:
+lightct works with both Python 2 and 3, although Python 3 is now the recommended version unless you have a good reason to do otherwise! lightct has been tested under the following conditions:

 -	Python: version 2.7, 3.4+
 -	numpy: version 1.10